mmagavi/heartbeats-frontend/README.md

 # heartbeats-frontend
-Front end for the heartbeats project
+Frontend for the heartbeats project.
+Deployed using netlify.

 # Contributors:
 Maya Magavi